human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3c_phased_assemblies_in_action.md

         minimizers, made particularly popular with tools like
         <a href="https://lh3.github.io/minimap2">minimap2</a>
         (<a href="https://doi.org/10.1093/bioinformatics/bty191">Li 2018</a>),
         which applies minimizers to the alignment problem.
-Several variants to minimizers exist, e.g., syncmers and modimizers, the latter of which is used in ModDotPlot.
-Each sketching method has different properties depending on how they select the subsequence used to represent a larger area, whether they allow overlaps, whether a certain density of representative sequences is enforced in any given window, whether the neighboring windows are dependent on eachother, etc. In general, the representative sequences are found by sliding along the sequence and selecting a representative subsequence in the given window.
+We discussed minimizers earlier when running MashMap.
+The minimizer for any given window is the lexicographically smallest canonical k-mer.
+Several variants to minimizers exist, e.g., syncmers, minmers, and modimizers, the latter of which is used in ModDotPlot.
+Each sketching method has different properties depending on how they select the subsequence used to represent a larger area, whether they allow overlaps, whether a certain density of representative sequences is enforced in any given window, whether the neighboring windows are dependent on eachother, etc.
+        In general, the representative sequences are found by sliding along the sequence and selecting a representative subsequence in the given window.
     </p>
     <p>
         Many other tools use sketching in some way, here are a few examples: